 back and forth in the toy chest, banging

 against the inside walls.
-I’ve found
+I’

 dents in the chest and some scratches